unevens/Curvessor/README.md

 Curvessor is developed and tested on Windows and Ubuntu.
 It should work also on macOS, but I can neither confirm nor deny...

-Binaries are available at https://www.unevens.net/curvessor.html.
+VST and VST3 binaries are available at https://www.unevens.net/curvessor.html.

 ## Submodules, libraries, credits